opsabarsec/devops-capstone-project/README.md

 ## TASKS

-Sprint 1: develop a RESTful microservice using good test driven development techniques Implementation of REST API's for `READ`, `UPDATE`, `DELETE`, and `LIST` while maintaining **95%** code coverage.
+Sprint 1: develop a RESTful microservice using good test driven development practices.
+Implementation of REST API's for `READ`, `UPDATE`, `DELETE`, and `LIST` while maintaining **95%** code coverage.
 In true **Test Driven Development** fashion, during the project first you write tests for the code you "wish you had" in test_routes.py, and then the code to make them pass in routes.py . (week 2)

 Sprint 2: